 Buried a thousand feet beneath Ohio, the ten trillion dollar, UN-constructed SuperBunker can shelter a million members of the global elite indefinitely, with all the comforts of the surface including simulated blue skies, boutique shopping, and three golf courses.
 The President of the United States, Arman “Our Man” Manfred, regains consciousness in one of the bunker’s six hospitals.
 Surrounded by his trusted advisors and his official hagiographer, his office becomes ensnared in the Machiavellian underworld of SuperBunker geo-politics.
 The situation worsens when the president’s Russian and Chinese counterparts execute Protocol 4, sealing the blast doors and severing all contact with the surface, relegating the world’s leaders to governing a mere computer simulation of the world above.
 An attempt to blackmail the POTUS with a salacious video taken by his own security agency forces President Manfred into seclusion.
 With his office infiltrated by a traitor and hobbled by incompetence, he attempts one final ‘Hail Mary’ that might just save the office of the president… even if it destroys the world in the process.

-The First Lady rolled over in bed and reached for her pack of Virginia Slims cigarettes.
-She placed one on her lips and tossed the pack which landed flat on the nightstand.
-Her fingers fumbled around, finally retrieving her lighter.
-She struck an enormous flame— perhaps four inches tall— setting her stoic face aglow in warm light and filling the room with aromatic butane.
-She moved the very tip of the flame to the end of the cigarette and drew, setting the tobacco aflame.
-She released the igniter which extinguished the flame and tossed the lighter back onto the nightstand with an exhale of sweet smoke.
+First Lady Veruca Weinstein rolled over in bed and reached for her pack of Virginia Slims cigarettes.
+She placed one on her lips and tossed the pack back where it landed flat on the nightstand with a smack.
+Her fingers fumbled around in the dark, finally retrieving her lighter.
+She struck an enormous flame with the slender silver lighter— nearly four inches tall— setting her stoic face aglow in warm golden light and filling the room with sweet, aromatic butane.
+She moved the very tip of the flame, where the fire dissolves into wisps of black smoke, to the end of the cigarette and drew in, setting the tobacco ablaze.
+She released the igniter which extinguished the flame and tossed the lighter back onto the nightstand while exhaling.
 Holding her cigarette aloft in her left hand, she reached out with her right to retrieve her bottle of OxyContin.
-She unscrewed the cap with the cigarette perched between two fingers.
+She unscrewed the cap with the cigarette remaining perched between her two fore fingers.
 She tipped the bottle and shook once, and a single pill tumbled with a rattle out onto her tongue.
-She set the bottle on the nightstand.
+She set the bottle back on the nightstand.
 Next, she reached for her short glass tumbler, raised it to her lips and washed down the pill with a last swig of bourbon.
 She set the tumbler down and took another drag from her smoke.

 “You know smoking is not allowed down here,” her partner advised in a deep whisper.